The holonomy of a singular leaf: Homotopy groups of NQ-manifolds

-Let us now define the homotopy and fundamental groups based at $m$.
+Let us now define the homotopy and fundamental groups based at a point $m\in M$.
 Let $N$ be the north pole of the sphere $S^n$.
-Consider the set of homotopy classes of maps from $S^n$ to ${\mathbb V}$ whose restriction to a neighborhood of the north pole is constantly $ m$.
+Consider the set of homotopy classes of maps from $T[1]S^n$ to $\NQ{M}$ whose restriction to a neighborhood of the north pole is constantly $ m$.
 As for usual manifolds, this set has a group structure, and this group is Abelian for all $n \geq 2$.
-For $ n \geq 2$, it is referred to as the \emph{$n$-th homotopy group} based at $m$ and denoted by $\pi_n({\mathbb V},m) $.
-For $n=1$, we call it the \emph{fundamental group of $({\mathbb V}, Q) $} based at $m \in M$.
-Consider now the set of homotopy classes of \emph{paths}, (\emph{i.e.}~\dg-morphisms from $I=[0,1]$ to $ {\mathbb V}$) valued in ${\mathbb V}$ which are constant near $0$ and $1$.
-This set comes equipped with a natural groupoid structure over $M$, referred to as the \emph{fundamental groupoid of ${\mathbb V} $} and denoted by $\mathbf \Pi({\mathbb V}) \rightrightarrows M$.
+For $ n \geq 2$, it is referred to as the \emph{$n$-th homotopy group} based at $m$ and denoted by $\pi_n(\NQ{M},m) $.
+For $n=1$, we call it the \emph{fundamental group of $(\NQ{M}, Q) $} based at $m \in M$.
+Consider now the set of homotopy classes of \emph{paths}, (\emph{i.e.}~NQ-morphisms from $T[1]I$ to $ \NQ{M}$) valued in $\NQ{M}$ which are constant near $0$ and $1$.
+This set comes equipped with a natural groupoid structure over $M$, referred to as the \emph{fundamental groupoid of $\NQ{M} $} and denoted by $\mathbf \Pi(\NQ{M}) \rightrightarrows M$. {When $M$ is a manifold, the NQ-manifold homotopy groups and fundamental groupoid of $T[1]M$ coincide with the classical homotopy groups and fundamental groupoid of the manifold $M$.}